 You don't have to go far to enjoy the culture.
-When you are done shopping and wan to explore the rest of the area, pay a visit to these cultural and historical gems.
+When you are done shopping and want to explore the rest of the area, pay a visit to these cultural and historical gems.

 Cathedral and ossuary

 Kutná Hora is one of the most scenic towns in the Czech Republic.
-It is registered on the UNESCO World Heritage List thanks to its unique architectural beauty.
-In addition to cultural monuments, there are also interesting exhibitions, festivals, theatre performances and tours.
+A UNESCO World Heritage Site thanks to its well-preserved medieval centre, the town developed as a result of silver mining and in the 14th century became a royal city endowed with monuments that symbolised its prosperity.
+In addition to architectural jewels such as the Cathedral, the town also hosts exhibitions, festivals, theatre performances and tours.

-The Czech Republic could be called a great monumental power.
-It has 12 sites registered on the World Heritage List, which significantly exceeds the world average.
-And what places you should definitely visit?
-Histic centres of Český Krumlov, Kutná Hora, Prague and Telč, Pilgrimage Church of St. John of Nepomuk in Zelená Hora, Lednice-Valtice Cultural Landscape, gardens and chateau in Kroměříž, Holašovice Historical Village Reservation, Litomyšl Castle, Holy Trinity Column in Olomouc, Tugendhat Villa in Brno and Jewish Quarter and St. Procopius’ Basilica in Třebíč.
+With no less than 12 sites registered on the World Heritage List, the Czech Republic could well be called a UNESCO superpower.
+All 12 sites are worthy of a visit in their own right, from the historic centres of Český Krumlov, Kutná Hora, Prague and Telč, to the pilgrimage church of St. John of Nepomuk in Zelená Hora, the Lednice-Valtice Cultural Landscape, the gardens and chateau in Kroměříž, Holašovice Historical Village, Litomyšl Castle, Holy Trinity Column in Olomouc, Tugendhat Villa in Brno and the Jewish Quarter and St. Procopius’ Basilica in Třebíč.